 - individuals engaged in military service.

-Reporting Obligation.
-Company personnel must report actual or suspected violations of this Policy or any anti-corruption law by the Company, an employee or any third party.
+Company personnel must report actual or suspected fraud, violations of this Policy, or any anti-corruption law by the Company, an employee, or any third party.
 Such reports can be made to an employee’s manager or to any member of the Legal or Compliance Departments or to the Company’s Integrity Line (formerly the Ethics and Compliance Line).
 As permitted by law, an employee’s failure to report known or suspected wrongdoing may subject that employee to disciplinary action.

 The Company will not permit retaliation of any kind against an employee who in good faith reports suspected misconduct.